signag/Hybrid-Car-Consumption-Monitor/docs/setupChargingObserver.md

 # Setup of Charging Observer

-The Charging Observer is a service which cyclically queries the car charging device for current power and stores the measured values in the InfluxDB.
+The Charging Observer (see [Architecture](architecture.md)) is a service which cyclically queries the car charging device for current power and stores the measured values in the InfluxDB bucket [Car_Charging](./influxDBDataSchema.md#car_charging).

 The service to be used depends on the device type.